estherh5/api.crystalprism.io/README.md

 * Delete a thought post by sending the post id in the request URL.
 Note that there must be a verified bearer token for the writer in the request Authorization header.

 **GET** /api/thought-writer/posts?start=[request_start]&end=[request_end]
-* Retrieve all users' public thought posts in order of newest to oldest.
+* Retrieve all users' public thought posts in order of newest to oldest, excluding the webpage owner's posts (the /api/homepage/ideas endpoint should be used for retrieving the owner's public posts).
 Optionally specify the number of thought posts via the request URL's start and end query parameters.
 No bearer token is needed in the request Authorization header.
 * Example response body:
 ```javascript
 [